-Jacob is a recent graduate of McGill University’s Faculty of Law, where he clerked at the Québec Court of Appeal and worked as a research assistant in the areas of constitutional and family law.
-Jacob became interested in young workers’ rights during his internship at the Canadian Embassy in Berlin, Germany.
-He is originally from BC’s Gulf Islands, where his activism focused on anti-homophobia and anti-bullying work.
+Jacob is a graduate of McGill University’s Faculty of Law, where he clerked at the Québec Court of Appeal and worked as a research assistant in the areas of constitutional and family law.
+He is currently an articling student at a labour and employment law firm in Edmonton, Alberta.
+During law school, Jacob completed paid internships with the BC Workers’ Compensation Board and the Alberta Ministry of Justice and Solicitor General.
+Jacob became interested in young workers’ rights during his internship at the Canadian Embassy in Berlin, Germany after completing his undergraduate studies.
+He grew up on BC’s Gulf Islands, where his activism focused on anti-homophobia and anti-bullying work.
 His interests include the relationship between the state and its citizens, as well as intergenerational fairness.
-He is currently an articling student at a labour and employment law firm in Alberta.

 Director Of Finance And Fundraising

 Stephane Hamade is the vice-president, education of the Federation of Students at the University of Waterloo.
 He is a fourth-year student in the mathematics program.
 Stephane has completed several paid internships through the University of Waterloo’s renowned co-op program including roles at the Departments of Finance, the Department of Foreign Affairs, Trade, and Development, and at Scotiabank.
 He has been a member of the Board of Directors for the Federation of Students and the Ontario Undergraduate Student Alliance for the past year.
 Stephane believes that increasing the number of paid internships and co-op programs is a large part of the solution for the youth unemployment problem facing young people today.